amanrai31/JavaAndDsa/COLLECTIONS/Collection01.md

 #### Vector

-Legacy synchronized version of ArrayList
-Thread-safe but with performance overhead
+Legacy synchronized version of ArrayList(We can say vector is a thread safe ArrayList) Thread-safe but with performance overhead
 Generally avoided in favor of ArrayList with explicit synchronization